San Diego California Temple: History

-The temple was designed by Dennis and Shelly Hyndman, a Roman Catholic couple, and the public open house held from February 20 to April 3, 1993, was the first time they had toured a Latter-day Saint temple.
-Approximately 720,000 visitors attended the open house, exceeding the anticipated 650,000 attendees.
+By the time the temple opened for public tours in February 1993, Benson was unable to attend due to his declining health and apostle David B. Haight attended in his place.
+The public open house, held from February 20 to April 3, 1993, was preceded by two days of preview tours for members of the news media, community leaders, clergy, and other invited guests.
+It was the first time the designers had toured a Latter-day Saint temple.
+Approximately 720,000 visitors attended the open house, exceeding the estimated 600,000 visitors.

-The temple was dedicated by Gordon B. Hinckley, then first counselor in the First Presidency, with 23 sessions held from April 25 to April 30, 1993.
-Hinckley conducted 13 of the sessions, with Monson conducting the other 10.
-The dedication was attended by approximately 49,270 people.
+The temple was dedicated in 23 sessions from April 25 to April 30, 1993.
+At least two sessions were held in Spanish to accommodate members from northern Mexico.
+Hinckley conducted 13 of the sessions, and Monson conducted the other 10.
+The dedication sessions were attended by a total of 49,273 people.